SeeedDocument/ODYSSEY-STM32MP157C/README.md

 - **21.The IPEX 1 generation:** External 2.4 G external antenna seat(When using an external antenna, need remove R49, R51 0Ω welding)

-- **22.SD card slot:** Is the area where a micro-sd card with the system is inserted.
+- **22. SD card slot:** Is the area where a micro-sd card with the system is inserted.

 - **23.DVP camera interface :** Connect to camera with DVP interface (FPC 20Pin 1.0mm).